 Conflicts exist everywhere: at home, at school and at work!
 No exemptions!
 However, just as the problems vary so do the ways that people may deal with them.
 Check out the interactive lesson below on how you can teach your students all about the various styles for handling conflict in both their personal and professional lives!

-- Play the game “Kisses” which can be found in the Leadership Lessons: Lessons to Lead Byresource book.
+- Play the game “Kisses” which can be found in the Leadership Lessons: Lessons to Lead By resource book (affiliate link).
 Divide the class into two equal teams.
 Each team should choose a representative…representatives from both teams should be approximately the same physical size/strength.
 The representatives will arm wrestle.
 Each time the opposing player’s wrist touches the table, the rep wins a “Hershey Kiss” for their team.
 The object is to win a kiss for each team member.
 Let the teams compete for for 30-45 seconds and then ask which team won.
 Discuss that neither team won if they didn’t win enough kisses for each member of their team.
 Have each group meet for 1-2 minutes and strategize to come up with a way to achieve the goal.
 Repeat the competition.

 - The winning strategy is to have the teams cooperate and alternately allow each team to win until enough candy has been won for all members on both teams.
 The lesson is to keep sight of the goal of the competition, not to see who was the strongest.
 By working together, both groups win!

 - There are a variety of ways that people can deal with or resolve conflict.
 First, define conflict in your own words.
 Have students share their own definitions and then explain that conflict can be defined as a noun or verb and the definition can be found here.

 - Hershey Kisses

 - Flipgrid App (Optional)

 - Divide students into 5 groups and assign each a picture of an animal or you can use stuffed versions if you have them.
 Ask groups to answer the following prompts about their animal without looking up the information (project onto screen), be prepared to share with the class…